TO ANTICIPATE AND REJOICE AT BEING HOME AT LAST

 What Frances and Gilbert both learned was what God wants us all to learn: that this life is not the life.
 That our focus on the normal and natural here is not the aim of this life, as innocent as we may think our desires may be, because God wants so much more for us!
 This is not the real life the Holy spirit keeps reminding us.
 And any joy here is short-lived and incomparable to the joy of the everlasting life set before us.
 Any loss is also short-lived and incomparable to the gain of Christ.

 Our journey’s end is Christ.
-He and heaven are the home we anticipate with joy at arriving.
+He and heaven are the home we are to anticipate with joy at arriving.
 Everything we think we miss here along that way in the adventures of loss and gain that happen, are the road we must travel deliberately on our way to Him.